KittyGiraudel/site/_posts/2021-12-27-looking-back-at-2021.md

 🪒 **July 30th.** I started facial hair removal therapy.
 As of writing, I have gone through 4 sessions already, and am looking for another 3 or 4 more to be completely finished.
 Having facial hair, even a little, has been a big source of dysphoria for me, so I’m super excited getting rid off it for good.

-👩‍💻 **August.** I took on a position of Group Engineering Lead, which is significantly less hands on than I’ve been used to — something I’m not necessarily unhappy with.
+👩‍💻 **August.** I took on a position of Group Engineering Lead, which is significantly less hands on than I’ve been used to—something I’m not necessarily unhappy with.
 This gave me the opportunity to have a bigger impact on the Product & Engineering organization as a whole, which is something I’m proud of.

 👀 **September 13th.** I got asked to be a reviewer for the [Smart Interface Design Patters course](https://smart-interface-design-patterns.com/) by Vitaly Friedman, the founder of Smashing Magazine.
 It was a lot of fun to be able to go through the whole content and give suggestions and feedback!